-Each HUET school works with WCF social care, the police, health services and other services to promote the welfare of children and protect them from harm.
+Our school works with WCF social care, the police, health services and other services to promote the welfare of children and protect them from harm.
 This includes providing a coordinated offer of early help when additional needs of children are identified and contributing to inter-agency plans to provide additional support to children subject to child protection plans.

-In all HUET schools we allow access for children's social care from the host local authority (according to where the child lives) and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47 assessment.
+In our school we allow access for children's social care from the host local authority (according to where the child lives) and, where appropriate, from a placing local authority, for that authority to conduct, or to consider whether to conduct, a section 17 or a section 47assessment.

-11 What School Staff Need to Know
+Section 11 - What School Staff Need to Know

-All HUET staff are aware of systems within each school which support safeguarding, and these should be explained to them as part of staff induction.
+All staff are aware of systems within our school which support safeguarding, and these should be explained to them as part of staff induction.
 This should include the: